Religiosity and intelligence

-One study suggests that intuitive thinking may be one out of many sources that affect levels of religiosity and that analytical thinking may be one out of many sources that affect disbelief.
-However, others who have reviewed studies on analytic thinking and nonbelievers suggest that analytical thinking does not imply better reflection on religious matters or disbelief.
+Studies on analytic thinking and nonbelievers suggest that analytical thinking does not imply better reflection on religious matters or disbelief.
+A cross-cultural study observed that analytic thinking was not a reliable metric to predict disbelief.
+A review of the literature on cognitive style found that there are no correlations between rationality and belief/disbelief and that upbringing, whether religious or not, better explains why people end up religious or not.

 A global study on educational attainment found that Jews, Christians, religiously unaffiliated persons, and Buddhists have, on average, higher levels of education than the global average.
 Numerous factors affect both educational attainment and religiosity.

 Definitions and issues

 Intelligence

 The definitions of intelligence are controversial since at least 70 definitions have been found among diverse fields of research.
 Some groups of psychologists have suggested the following definitions:

 From "Mainstream Science on Intelligence" (1994), an op-ed statement in the Wall Street Journal signed by fifty-two researchers (out of 131 total invited to sign).

 From "Intelligence: Knowns and Unknowns" (1995), a report published by the Board of Scientific Affairs of the American Psychological Association:

 Intelligence is a property of the mind that encompasses many related abilities, such as the capacities to reason, to plan, to solve problems, to think abstractly, to comprehend ideas, to use language, and to learn.
 There are several ways to more specifically define intelligence.
 In some cases, intelligence may include traits such as creativity, personality, character, knowledge, or wisdom.
 However, some psychologists prefer not to include these traits in the definition of intelligence.

 A widely researched index or classification of intelligence among scientists is intelligence quotient (IQ).
 IQ is a summary index, calculated by testing individuals' abilities in a variety of tasks and producing a composite score to represent overall ability, e.g., Wechsler Adult Intelligence Scale.
 It is used to predict educational outcomes and other variables of interest.

 Others have attempted to measure intelligence indirectly by looking at individuals' or group's educational attainment, although this risks bias from other demographic factors, such as age, income, gender and cultural background, all of which can affect educational attainment.

 Dissatisfaction with traditional IQ tests has led to the development of alternative theories.
 In 1983, Howard Gardner proposed the theory of multiple intelligences, which broadens the conventional definition of intelligence, to include logical, linguistic, spatial, musical, kinesthetic, naturalist, intrapersonal and interpersonal intelligences.

 He chose not to include spiritual intelligence amongst his "intelligences" due to the challenge of codifying quantifiable scientific criteria, but suggested an "existential intelligence" as viable.